-The pattern for Meltwater is available to purchase here as a printed pattern or as part of a kit, both with a free Ravelry digital download code.
+The pattern for Meltwater is available to purchase here as a printed pattern or as part of a kit.
 Alternatively, you can purchase it as a digital pdf download from the Being Knitterly Ravelry store.

 This pattern is available in two versions: there’s one written for those who knit left-handed as well as the standard one for those who knit right-handed.

 If you purchase the printed pattern and would like the pattern for knitting left-handed please say so in your order notes at check out.

 The Meltwater shawl has narrow garter stitch borders, followed by a deep panel in the trellis lace stitch pattern.
 This merges into the solid diamond stitch pattern, before merging back into the final trellis lace stitch panel.
 A crochet cast-on is used so that the cast-on and cast-off edges look the same.

 1200 m | 1300 yds in a heavy lace-weight.

 Some silk content will help the wrap drape.